 Site

 Before you can start building your web site, you need to add a Site asset.
 Once you create a Site, you can start building your web site by adding the required assets underneath it.
-For example, the figure to the right shows an example Site.
-Underneath this Site there are a number of top level assets that have been added.
 You can add as many Site assets as you want to your system.

 Details Screen